manuelftech/ai-vr-control/README.md

 # AI Agents + Virtual Reality
 ## System Overview
 AI-powered agent-based system for dynamic modification of Virtual Reality environment elements, leveraging Python and OpenAI libraries to harness ChatGPT capabilities.
-This enables manipulation of 3D elements, including movement, color, and state changes, as desired.
-The system integrates three data sources: Vector Store for structured data, Google Workspace (Drive) for file management, and Redis for dynamic, cached data and real-time information.
-This allows agents to access real-time data, static information, and conversational context, facilitating seamless interactions within the VR environment.
+This enables manipulation of 3D objects, including movement, color, and state changes, as desired.
+The system integrates three data sources: Vector Store for document data, Google Workspace (Drive) for file management, and Redis for dynamic cached data, this allows agents to access real-time data as well as static information and conversational context, facilitating seamless interactions within the VR environment.

 ## Features
-- AI Integration: Seamless connection to a ChatGPT agent for interpreting natural language commands into structured data templates.
+- Real-time Text Streaming: A streaming communication with Unity Engine, facilitating live updates and synchronization.
-- Unity Interoperability: Direct control over Unity ConstantForce.Force, ConstantForce.RelativeTorque, Renderer.Color, and TextMeshPro states via structured JSON responses.
+- 3D Object Modification: Generates JSON templates to modify 3D objects in Unity Engine, enabling dynamic and interactive experiences.
-- API Management: Handled by FastAPI, which facilitates both synchronous and streaming endpoints.
+- State Management: Saves and retrieves the state of elements, allowing for seamless persistence and recall of Unity data.

 ## In-Engine Experience Video
 Interacting within the virtual reality platform.